cortes-ciriano-lab/osteosarcoma_evolution/README.md

-# hmf-pipeline
+# Mechanisms underpinning osteosarcoma genome complexity and evolution
+This repository contains the scripts used to process whole-genome sequencing data uniformly from osteosarcomas.

-Run the HMF pipeline tools on a tumor-normal pair on the EBI cluster.
-It includes somatic SNV calling with SAGE, somatic SV calling with GRIDSS (and filtering with GRIPSS), somatic CNV calling with PURPLE and somatic SV interpretation with LINX.
-It will submit a bunch of jobs and take care of the dependencies.
-It does not include mapping (yet), so you need to start with BAM files.
+The pipeline below includes algorithms developed bythe Hartwog MEdical Foundation (HMF) that run on tumor-normal WGS data sets.
+The pipeline detects somatic SNV calling with SAGE, somatic SV calling with GRIDSS (and filtering with GRIPSS), somatic copy number aberrations calling with PURPLE and somatic SV interpretation with LINX.
+The pipeline works by submitting mutiple jobs with dependencies starting from  BAM files aligned using BWA-MEM.
 You can read more about HMFtools at https://github.com/hartwigmedical/hmftools

 ## Install
 Create a conda environment with: